 - How do you evaluate a managed services company?

 - What’s the buyer’s journey experience that you’re looking for?

-That approach will definitely give you ideas as to how to handle pricing, and whether pricing is really at the top of their list -- or whether pricing is really a second, third, or fourth priority.
+That approach will give you ideas on how to handle pricing, and whether pricing is really at the top of their list -- or whether pricing is really a second, third, or fourth priority.
 And it’s the same issue with SLAs.

-And to make sure that you plan out how your pricing impacts your sales funnel and revenue acceleration, be sure to watch the on-demand recording from the “Inbound Revenue Acceleration Webinar for Managed Services & IT Consulting.”
+And to make sure that you plan out how your pricing impacts your sales funnel and revenue acceleration, be sure to enroll now in our free 7-day eCourse: Go-to-Market Strategy 101 for B2B SaaS Startups and Scaleups.